 The Preakness Stakes

 Pimlico Racecourse in Baltimore is home to the Preakness Stakes, the Middle Jewel of the Triple Crown.
 It is traditionally run two weeks after the Kentucky Derby.
 The race is named in honor of the colt Preakness, who won the opening day feature at Pimlico when the track first opened in 1870.

 Eddie Arcaro leads all jockeys with six wins in the race, while trainer R. Wyndham Walden captured the event seven times between 1875-1888.

 California Chrome won the 2014 Preakness, with jockey Victor Espinoza and trainer Art Sherman.

 Did you know that Smarty Jones has the largest margin of victory in the Preakness - he won by 11-1/2 lengths in 2004!

 The final leg of the Triple Crown is also its longest - 1-1/2 miles over the massive Belmont Park.
 It's also the oldest Triple Crown race, with the first running of the Belmont Stakes in 1867.
 Few moments in sports are as exciting as when a horse enters the starting gate in the Belmont Stakes with a chance to win the Triple Crown.

 Jim McLaughlin and Eddie Arcaro are tied for the most wins by a jockey with six apiece, while trainer James G. Rowe won eight in the 19th century.

-Palace Malice won the 2013 Belmont Stakes.
-His jockey was Mike Smith, and his trainer Todd Pletcher.
+Tonalist won the 2014 Belmont Stakes.
+His jockey was Joel Rosario, and his trainer Christophe Clement.